bloombar/gitlogstats/README.md

 The results can be formatted as `csv`, `json`, or `markdown`.

-## Running the program

-1. Fork this repository and clone it to your local machine
-1. Grant yourself execute permissions to the `python` script, e.g. `chmod u+x *.py`.

 ## Install

 `gitlogstats` can be installed with a package manager such as `pip`